Autumn 17 Sep – Tue 3 Dec | Summer 14 Apr – 12 May | 6.30-9.30pm | Tutor Chris Barnes | Autumn £189 (10 weeks) | Summer £95 (5 weeks)

-This is an introductory Pottery course for beginners and returning students who wish to develop their work.
+An introductory course for beginners and returning students who wish to develop their work with an opportunity to try throwing pottery throwing on the wheel and learn hand building skills.

 The course explores the practical and creative applications of clay and covers a wide variety of traditional pottery techniques.
 Students will learn how to work safely and creatively in a pottery studio, how to make thrown and hand built pieces – and gain knowledge of decorative techniques using oxides, slips and glazes.
 Experienced students will learn to improve and refine their work with new techniques.